khaledhassan/HAS/README.md

 The "join" message is published with the MQTT "retain" flag set to ```True``` so that the controller will see that each node is online, even if the node comes online before the controller.
 The controller will subscribe to ```join_leave/+``` to recieve these messages.

 ### JSON Message Definitions
+All instances of the node MAC address will be in uppercase and with no colons.
+This applies in both the JSON body and the MQTT topic name.

 #### ```join_leave```
 When connecting to the broker, each node publishes a message like the following:
 ```